 The next phase of my transformation involves allowing myself to slow down and recover from the grueling competition prep, both mentally and physically.
 I want to achieve greater balance in my life and to build a better overall physique, with more proportion and symmetry.
 I feel really happy with my progress and how I’ve transformed so far.
 But more than anything, I’ve really enjoyed the process.

-Being part of the Genesis Gym team is great because we work as a team.
+Being part of the Genesis Gym personal training team is great because we work as a team.
 We lean on each other to help clients improve.
 And through this, I’ve learnt to appreciate each person as an individual with unique personality traits, learning styles and goals.

 Lastly, my advice to those with similar struggles as me, is to be patient and consistent.
 Your transformation is a long-term journey, and not just a 12-week project.
 Results may only manifest themselves many months or even years later.
 If you are putting in the groundwork, in time, the results will show.